amusant/presentations/hackadac/PITCHME.md

     logic_reset = (idcode_reg[counter] != tmp_pwd[counter])?
 1: 0;
 end
 ```
-- Only Last 8 bits of the password are cheicked
+- Only Last 8 bits of the password are checked
 - the attacker  will be able to pass one jtag instruction/data,
 - the attacker can reset every  time and write unlimited instructions
 ---